ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/01_introductionToNextFlow.md

 If you want to give it a go on your own dataset use the examples provided in the `--help` usage statement

-#### 1. Create the blast database for me
+#### 1. How to have the workflow create the blast database for me

-Creates a blast database from the --genome file and then performs blast using `--query`
+Creates a blast database from the `--genome` file and then performs blast using `--query`

 ```
 nextflow run parallelBLAST.nf --query QUERY.fasta --genome GENOME.fasta -profile local
 ```

-#### 2. Use the blast database I provide
+#### 2. How to have the workflow Use the blast database I provide

 Uses the BLAST database specified by `--dbName` and `--dbDir` and then performs blast using `--query`

 ```
-nextflow run parallelBLAST.nf -query QUERY.fasta --dbDir "blastDatabaseDirectory" --dbName "blastPrefixName" -profile local
+nextflow run parallelBLAST.nf --query QUERY.fasta --dbDir "blastDatabaseDirectory" --dbName "blastPrefixName" -profile local
 ```

 ## nextflow pull command